Advanced Alternative Preparation (AAP) For Literacy Specialist in Reading/Language Arts Certification

 Hours: 8:30 AM – 2:30 PM Monday - Friday

-Content: Instruction in coaching and adult learning, theory and practice in fundamentals of language and literacy and assessment and evaluation of reading and language arts.
+Content: Instruction in coaching and adult learning, theory and practice in fundamentals of language and literacy and assessment and evaluation of reading and language arts, and clinical tutoring practice.

 Best Practices Saturday Seminars(monthly)

 - September 9, 2017

 - October 14, 2017

 - December 2, 2017